anishkumar-Embedded/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

 Step11.
 Upload the program in the esp32. </br>
 Step12 Press the boot button in ESP32 and then press and release the reset button after release the boot button </br>
 Step13 Check the output in the cloud </br>

+## Thingspeak

+Step1 Create a ThingSpeak Account </br>
+Step2 Log in to your ThingSpeak account </br>
+Step3 Create a new channel by navigating to "Channels" and clicking on "New Channel." </br>
+Step4 Configure your channel settings, such as Field labels and Channel name </br>
+Step5 Copy the Channel ID and API key in the thingspeak and update in the program </br>
+Step6 Execute your program to send the sensor value to ThingSpeak </br>
+Step7 Check your ThingSpeak channel to verify that the sensor value has been updated </br>

 # THEORY: